frovedis/frovedis/doc/tutorial_python/tutorial_python.md

 DataFrame.

 First, please install `pandas` to your virtual environment.
-Though pandas is installed to the system Python when Forvedis is installed, virtualenv does not copy system installed packages by default.
+Though pandas is installed to the system Python when Frovedis is installed, virtualenv does not copy system installed packages by default.